Show 30 – Talent, Brand Culture, Storytelling: Global ICCO PR Summit Pt.1

 Part 1 of this episode was on the topic of Talent Creation, Recruitment and Retention within the PR & Communications industry.

-All three guests agreed that the critical issues that were being discussed around this topic were global and as Tanya explained, a key theme in her own Group’s international conference was not just on finding the right people, but keeping them happy with job satisfaction and work-life balance too.
+The guests agreed that the critical issues that were being discussed around this topic were global.
+Tanya explained that a key theme in her own Group’s international conference was not just on finding the right people, but keeping them happy with job satisfaction and work-life balance too.